On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Challenges and proposed techniques

 \section{Challenges and proposed techniques}

-While the PDU framework is theoretically well-founded, several technical challenges arise when applying it to real-world data.
-In this paper, we propose an algorithm to address two key limitations of PDU in decomposing signals into their oscillatory components under the AHM. \begin{enumerate} \item (Challenge 1) PDU relies heavily on the properties of inner functions, a subset of bounded analytic functions ($H^\infty$), which limits the class of amplitude modulations (AM) it can effectively handle.
-While the low-pass filtering strategy discussed in Section \ref{section: review PDU LFP} provides partial relief, this polynomial fitting approach fails when the intrinsic mode-type (IMT) function exhibits a more intricate AM structure.
+While the PDU framework is theoretically well-founded {(see Section~\ref{section: theoretical results} for a summary)}, several technical challenges arise when applying it to real-world data; {for example, decompose signals satisfying the AHM \eqref{model: AHM equation} into its IMT functions.} We propose an algorithm to address two key limitations of PDU in decomposing signals into their oscillatory components. \begin{enumerate} \item (Challenge 1) PDU relies heavily on the properties of inner functions, a subset of bounded analytic functions ($H^\infty$), which limits the class of AM it can effectively handle for decomposition.
+While the low-pass filtering strategy discussed in Section \ref{section: review PDU LFP} provides partial relief, the polynomial fitting approach breaks down when the target component of the decomposition exhibits a more complex AM structure that cannot be well approximated by polynomials.
 See the left panel of Figure \ref{windowBKD} for an example.